jkoschma/genexplain-platform/docs/source/Metabolism.md

 ## Find metabolic clusters by shortest path

-Please refer to Section 3 and apply the steps explained there correspondingly.
+Please refer to the description of the method cluster by shortest path and apply the steps explained there correspondingly.

 ### Find metabolic clusters by all path